agusmgarcia/react-core/.github/README.md

 > For example, in case you want to disable `eslint` for the check command, execute: `agusmgarcia-check --no-eslint`

-## Force overwritting files
+## Skip creating or overwritting files

-When you run each command for the first time, the corresponding files are created.
-Then, you are free to change it as your needs.
-In case you want the file be recreated by the library use the `--force` or `-f` flag.
+Config files are created automatically in order to run commands properly.
+Those files cannot be changed due they are overwritten every time you execute any command again.
+In case you want to skip that file of being created or overwritten, use the `--skip` flag.

-> For example, `agusmgarcia-check -f`.
-It will recreate all the files.
+> For example, `agusmgarcia-check --skip=.eslintrc --skip=.prettierignore`.
+It will ignore `.eslintrc` and `.prettierignore` files of being created or overwritten.